 It is Shakespeare’s birth and death day, the death being a known date while the birth is conjectured and traditional.
 Since no one reads my Shakespeare writing, I have thought today to clarify my position on marijuana, which is also, so far, the same as the position of the CLC.

 First, the law forbidding one to grow one’s own weed and smoke it is unconstitutional.
+In a word, this is because no commerce is involved.
 There never was a more obvious constitutional case.
 In order to prohibit the addictive, toxic and socially harmful beer and wine, prohibition advocates had to change the constitution, with the 18th Amendment, which was quickly recognized to be a great error, causing an organized crime explosion from which this nation has yet to recover.
 And even during prohibition, governments could still not prevent one from brewing one’s own beer and drinking it.
 This led to the sugar houses, where entrepreneurs would distill a little extra gin or whiskey to supplement their incomes, and soon these people found themselves extorted and controlled by the mob, here the Purple Gang and others like them.
 The same is now happening regarding weed.
 The constitutional question has been discussed in a previous blog.
 The basic idea is that in America, the purpose of government is to secure rights, and no one’s rights are even remotely violated by growing one’s own weed and smoking it.
 Hence, government has no power, we never gave the federal Congress this delegated power, to prohibit marijuana.
 Nor do the states have the power to violate the Second sentence of the Declaration as spelled out in the Bill of Rights, especially in the Fourth and Fifth but also in the First Amendments.
 The criminalization has also led to the violation of the constitution is other ways, for example the suppression of speech and assembly when we try to pass legislation on the issue, as has been routine for fifty years, and violations of just about every other Amendment of the Bill of Rights, except perhaps the Second.

 Second, the criminalization of weed is the cause of about one half of the strength of organized crime and the Gangs in Colombia and Mexico.
 Even now, with the legalization in a few states and medicinal laws in a few others, a recent bust at a tunnel in San Diego yielded something like seven tons of weed and one ton of cocaine, probably about equal in value, fifty percent.
 The following of our constitution on this one issue would instantly cut the war on drugs in half, making the other half more manageable.
 Notice too that there was not also a shipment of heroin coming in through that tunnel.